Someone should call John Marchand and tell him he's not the only mayor of Livermore.

 "Paul's the mayor," said Bottorff, who has been going to Donut Wheel nearly every morning since the 1980s.
 "I'm the postman.
 I always take people's mail to the post office for them."

 Ben Purmont, a retired warehouse manager for Lucky's, has joined the morning gathering there for more than 25 years.
 The regulars are so regular that if they miss a morning without telling anyone in advance, the rest of the group gets worried.
-Jerry Christine, a retired contractor, has been coming just about every morning for
+Jerry Christine, a retired contractor, has been coming just about every morning for four years.
+His order: plain doughnut, black coffee.
+Christine went on a trip to Oregon without telling the group.

 "We were calling everyone trying to find him," said Bottorff.